Pavlohrad: History

-There were 426 homes and 2419 inhabitants in the city at the end of 18th century.
+There were 426 homes and 2419 inhabitants in the city at the end of the 18th century.
 The citizens of Pavlohrad lived in wattle and daub huts.
 The first stone building was the Holy Ascension Cathedral on Soborna Square.
 The first coat of arms of the city was affirmed on 29 July 1811, the second one on 26 September 1979.
 The first citizens were Cossacks of Samara and Kalmius Palankas and demobilized military.
 The city plan by Scottish architect W. Geste was affirmed by emperor Nicholas I on 31 July 1831.